Hands on

 Repo health checker

-Inspect a workspace for package files, tests, git status, TODOs, and missing docs.
+Inspect a workspace for package files, tests, git status, unfinished tasks, and missing docs.

 Glossary builder